IATI/D-Portal/dstore/README.md

 update the data.

+	../bin/dstore_clearcache

+Use the clearcache script to clear the download cach so you get fresher data the next time you import.
+Otherwise the above scripts will reuse their last download.

 	../bin/dstore_reset
 	../bin/dstore_clearcache
 	../bin/dstore_import_full

 This is another script that imports all IATI data from the datastore and will chug away downloading and processing for a couple of hours.
-Otherwise it does the same as the one above.
+Using up around 3gig of disk space (currently, this number will go up).
+This uses a download cache so if you skip the clearcache line then it will reimport your last import.
+If you skip the reset line then you will refresh a currently active database, this is safe to do while dstore is currently running and servng data.

-It is recommended that you only import data you wish to use and be aware that these are just test scripts and will wipe whatever data is currently in the database before importing.

-They will be replaced with a new import system shortly...
+It is recommended that you only import data you wish to use and be aware that these are just example/test scripts.
+That will be replaced with a slightly better import system in the future.